natefinch/gocog/README.md

 Todo
 ----
 Gocog is a work in progress.
-Here's some stuff I'll be adding soon
+Here's some stuff I'll be adding sooner or later.

 * Support for single line gocog statements e.g. [[[gocog your_code_here gocog]]]
 * Anything commented out in [options.go](https://github.com/natefinch/gocog/blob/master/processor/options.go)
 * Better support for correct indentation
 * Pre and post-run commands
 * Support for running across an entire directory / tree
-* Support for adding command line flags to files in file lists
 * Support for standardized header and footer text for extracted generator code (to remove boilerplate)
 * Support for running different generator blocks in the same file in parallel (currently they're run serially)

 Examples
 ------
 Gocog uses gocog!
 Check out [README.md](https://raw.github.com/natefinch/gocog/master/README.md), [main.go](https://github.com/natefinch/gocog/blob/master/main.go), [gocog.go](https://github.com/natefinch/gocog/blob/master/gocog.go) and [doc.go](https://github.com/natefinch/gocog/blob/master/doc.go) (doc.go uses single line comments as an example of how that works).
-The command line I use for gocog's own use is in [update.sh](https://github.com/natefinch/gocog/blob/master/update.sh)
+The command line I use for gocog's own use is gocog @[files.txt](https://github.com/natefinch/gocog/blob/master/files.txt).
+This has different command lines for the different files, not the use of different markers for the Readme, to avoid confusion with uses of the standard markers in the text.

-(I use different start and end markers so gocog won't get tripped up by my documentation that uses the same markers)

 Now for a toy example:
 Using generator code written in Go to write out properties for a C# class